New Stuff Added: 07/23/22

 Full text of my scholarly journal articles.

 A full list of all my published popular magazine and newspaper articles, with the full text of most of them.

 "How to Become Wealthy"--an ongoing series from my weblog, conveniently packaged.

-Since most of the local demand for software engineers is C#/.NET, I'm learning them right now.
+Since most of the local demand for software engineers was C#/.NET, I learned them right now.
 If you want to see what I have been up to do since August 25, when I found that my job was going away, this page shows a cute little graphing application that I built which is similar in intent to the Java applet below--but written completely from scratch.

 And here's a C# program that actually does something useful: it checks for broken links on web pages, and gives you a report of where they are.

 A new section that I will be expanding over time includes some real world examples of useful or fun Java applets.
 To see an example of a Java applet that provides a variety of interesting crime statistics for California that you can use to plot crime rates for selected counties, click here .
 (Sorry the data only goes through 1993 -- I am still updating the data files.)

 You can use the plotting applet to plot any CSV data that meets certain criteria.
 Go here for an example.